ideonate/cdsdashboards/README.md

 c.DockerSpawner.image = 'ideonate/jh-voila-oauth-singleuser:scipy-dc9744740e12'
 ```

-The image used for the single-user servers must have voila and jhsingle-native-proxy installed - see details below, or try the image listed above.
+The image used for the single-user servers must have [Voila](https://github.com/voila-dashboards/voila) and [jhsingle-native-proxy](https://github.com/ideonate/jhsingle-native-proxy) installed - see details below, or try the image listed above.

 ### Enabling Dashboards in jupyterhub_config.py